-Analysis | Will appealing to white grievance be the ticket for the GOP in 2022?
+Analysis | Will appealing to White grievance be the ticket for the GOP in 2022?
 Ron Johnson may be the test case.

 “I bring it up because I know the strength that Black Lives Matter had in this last election,” Grothman said about the movement that helped defeat Trump.
 “I know it’s a group that doesn’t like the old-fashioned family — [I am] disturbed that we have another program here in which we’re increasing the marriage penalty.”

-And Johnson’s comments last week came days after a dozen Republicans opposed Congressional Gold Medals for police who protected them during the attempt to overturn the election.
+Johnson’s comments last week came days after a dozen Republicans opposed Congressional Gold Medals for police who protected them during the attempt to overturn the election.
 These words and votes appear to be part of an effort to reshape the public’s consciousness on what happened on Jan.
 6. They said they objected to the use of the term “insurrectionists” in the resolution.

 Stuart Stevens, who was a top adviser on Sen. Mitt Romney’s (R-Utah) presidential campaign before becoming one of the most vehement Republican voices against Trump, criticized Johnson and other GOP lawmakers for leaning into racist rhetoric, ideas and policies that are at the core of what the modern GOP has become.

-Note: Correction: An earlier version of this story misidentified Sen. Roy Blount’s party.
-He is a Republican.
-The story has been corrected.